This page last updated: 3 January 2005

 • Fifth, changes in United States domestic postal rates directly affected the postal rates on Hawaiian foreign mail going to or through the United States.
 This feature means Hawaiian foreign mail during the Treaty Period cannot be understood without a comprehensive knowledge of United States rates.

-Middle Treaty Period: from May 16, 1855 to August 30, 1863, when Hawaii learned United States postage rates were reduced, effective July 1, 1863.
+Middle Treaty Period: May 16, 1855 to August 30, 1863, when Hawaii learned United States postage rates were reduced, effective July 1, 1863.

-Late Treaty Period: from August 30, 1863 to June 30, 1870.
+Late Treaty Period: August 30, 1863 to June 30, 1870.
 This Period is so complicated by mistakes and multiplicity of rates it is broken into six sub-parts for studying rates.

 For rates, see Mail Rates.